Roberto Ampuero: Early life (1953–1973)

 Roberto Ampuero Espinoza was born in Valparaiso in 1953, as the son of Roberto Ampuero Brule and Angelica Espinoza.
-He grew up in a “porteña middle class family who leaned to the political right,” his maternal grandmother was French and his dad, worked during World War II for the exterior service of information for the United States.
-In his first years, he carried out his studies in the David Trumbull Presbyterian School, and later in the German school Deutsche Schule of Valparaiso (DSV) because his parents considered it to be an “excellent private school that was near the house” and they like it for its “demanding curriculum, discipline, education, and language programs.”
+He grew up in a "porteña middle class family who leaned to the political right," his maternal grandmother was French and his dad, worked during World War II for the exterior service of information for the United States.
+In his first years, he carried out his studies in the David Trumbull Presbyterian School, and later in the German school Deutsche Schule of Valparaiso (DSV) because his parents considered it to be an "excellent private school that was near the house" and they liked it for its "demanding curriculum, discipline, education, and language programs."
 While he was there, he learned to read and write in German.
 He studied there for 12 years, completing his schooling in 1971 with a GPA of 5.8 (from 1-7).
-Years later, he says “If it wasn’t for this school, I wouldn’t have lived in Germany and met my wife.
-DSV taught me to be disciplined and serious with what I do, to not waste time, to take difficult situations in stride, to be frugal and simple, and to experience and live in other cultures.”
-In addition, he thanks DSV for helping him to become closer to writers such as Goethe, Schiller, Brecht, and Mann, and remembers that the school “marked my decision to travel the world with my nomadic soul.”
+Years later, he says "If it wasn't for this school, I wouldn't have lived in Germany and met my wife.
+DSV taught me to be disciplined and serious with what I do, to not waste time, to take difficult situations in stride, to be frugal and simple, and to experience and live in other cultures."
+In addition, he thanks DSV for helping him to become closer to writers such as Goethe, Schiller, Brecht, and Mann, and remembers that the school "marked my decision to travel the world with my nomadic soul."

 After living 17 years in Valparaiso, Ampuero moved in 1972 to the capital of the country, Santiago, to matriculate into the University of Chile.
 There he studied Social Anthropology in the mornings and Latin American Literature in the afternoons.
 Around this time, he became a member of the Chilean Communist Youth.
-He says that “When I was young, I was a part of the Communist Youth because I believed that the socialism was democratic, just, and economically prosperous.”
+He says that "When I was young, I was a part of the Communist Youth because I believed that the socialism was democratic, just, and economically prosperous."
 After the coup d'état at the end of September in 1973, he decided to depart for East Germany.